-Post -Season

-- Incudes any game that is played following the completion of the regular season and play-in contests.
-Region tournaments are considered an extension of the regular season to determine teams advancing to the State Tournament. - All rounds of the State Tournament

-Criteria for Consideration

-- Work a minimum number (by sport) of regular season assignments - o Complete the annual rules clinic - o Score a minimum of (85) on the rules exam - Attend a GHSA sanctioned Post-Season camp within the each year
+- Post -Season - Incudes any game that is played following the completion of the regular season.
+Region tournaments and play-in games are considered an extension of the regular season to determine teams advancing to the State Tournament. - All rounds of the State Tournament - Criteria for Consideration - Work a minimum number (by sport) of regular season assignments - o Complete the annual rules clinic - Score a minimum of (85) on the rules exam - o Attend a GHSA sanctioned Post-Season camp within each year - o Each sport may have additional criteria for post-season consideration and selection.